Disclaimer: 2019 GRESB Public Disclosure Reference Guide

 For more information, visit gresb.com.
 Follow @GRESB on Twitter.

-GRESB Public Disclosure evaluates the level of ESG disclosure by listed property companies and REITs.
-The evaluation is based on a set of indicators aligned with the GRESB Real Estate Assessment, allowing for a comparison of ESG disclosure performance between GRESB participants and non-participants.
-It also provides investors with a resource hub to access ESG disclosure documents across their full investment portfolio.
+The evaluation of GRESB Public Disclosure is based upon a set of indicators aligned with the GRESB Real Estate Assessment.
+This allows for a comparison of ESG disclosure performance between GRESB participants and non-participants.
+It also provides investors with a resource hub to access ESG disclosure resources across their portfolio.

 GRESB Public Disclosure data is initially collected by the GRESB team for selected companies, including both 2018 GRESB Real Estate Assessment participants and non-participants.
 All constituents have the opportunity to review and update this data before it becomes accessible to GRESB Investor Members.
 GRESB Public Disclosure consists of four Aspects: Governance of Sustainability, Implementation, Operational Performance and Stakeholder Engagement.
 Together, these Aspects contribute towards a Public Disclosure Level, expressed through an A to E sliding scale.

-The 2018 results were based on publicly available data from 450 constituents, of which 187 were GRESB participants.
+The 2018 results were based on publicly available data from over 750 constituents, of which more than 200 were GRESB participants.
 The GRESB Public Disclosure dataset covers the major listed real estate indices.
 The findings highlighted that constituents who participated in the 2018 GRESB Real Estate Assessment scored significantly better in terms of Public Disclosure levels as opposed to their non-participating counterparts.
 Additionally, Public Disclosure scores appear to be different when comparing the various regions around the globe.

 2019 GRESB Public Disclosure Indicators changes